stirlingstout/HighLevelAssembler_CS_VB_PY/README.md

 No unit tests.

 ## VB.NET
 Second implementation (make sure you use the `control_structures` branch.)
-Much nicer style (I think: write one, throw it away and write it correctly the second time) and the parsing system is much easier to extend.
+Much nicer style (I think: write one, throw it away and write it correctly the second time) and the parsing system is *much* easier to extend.
 Over 100 unit tests.
+Still some work to do on the UI.

 ## Python 3
 Third implementation.
 Not started yet.